 CH = (17.6 * 109 / 109) + 63.0 - 72 = 8

-So you might ask yourself why go through this when we could use the player's score relative to par and come up with the same number.
-That ONLY works if these two players always play the same course, and each play the same tee box EVERY TIME.
-But what happens if they go to the course across town, which is a more difficult course (in general)?
+So you might ask yourself why go through this when we could use the player's score relative to par and come up with the same number?
+That only works if these two players always play the same course, or in the case of a 9 hole league, always play the same side (and the same number of times), and each play the same tee box every time.
+But what happens if they go to the course across town, which is a more difficult course, or in the case of a 9 hole league instead of playing the front 9, they play the back 9, which is harder or easier than the front?
 What does that look like?

 Bob and Chris are going to the course across town.
 Again, Bob will play the Blue tees, and Chris the white, however the course rating and slope is different from their home course they normally play.
 So we must take each player's Index and convert it to a Course Handicap based on the tee box each will play.
 We take a look at the scorecard and find the info for each tee: